jazz-community/work-item-command-line/README.md

 See [Work Item Command Line 4.1](https://rsjazz.wordpress.com/2018/03/26/work-item-command-line-4-1/) for a instructions how to setup and install install WCL.

+This software is licensed under the MIT license which is as follows: [MIT License](com.ibm.js.team.workitem.commandline/LICENSE.txt)

 **Note:**
 All of the following examples use bash multiline syntax for legibility.
 Leave them out when using single line commands, or replace them with a backtick (`) if you are using powershell.